 I don’t think the writers have an understanding of a transcendent God who gives meaning to every single life because He made men and women in His image…but it’s poignant all the same.

 The plot is gripping and emotional.
 The stakes are raised above the other games when Rosa and Joey see a spirit ripped in half before their eyes, before they can save it.

 What – or who – would do this?
 What would have the power to rend a soul and obliterate a living being?

 Racing to track down the potential victims and get some answers, the duo run into plot threads that run far back…even before Rosa’s grandmother was Joey’s unwilling host…back, in fact, to Joey’s own death and beyond.

 Once again, the pacing, dialogue, and characters are exceptional… When a character betrays you, the motivations that came “out of the blue” make perfect sense in the character’s past actions and experiences.
 Unforeseen yet reasonable.

 A Disappointing Absence

-Epiphany falls short of my hopes mainly it doesn’t resolve a plot thread from the previous games.
+Epiphany falls short of my hopes mainly because it doesn’t resolve a plot thread from the previous games.
 I mean the vampires.
 The ending of Blackwell Deception strongly hinted that Rosa and Joey would take on this parasitic organization…and one of their members makes a sinister (yet complex) plot appearance.